geopozo/curioso/README.md

 ## Overview

-Curioso is a python api, CLI, for detect os information as json format:
+Curioso is a python api, CLI, for detecting operating system information and reporting in a JSON format.

 ### How to Install